usnews/brightspot-cms/docs/documentation/modifications.md

 **Example of a Modification, using a common Interface**

 A good example use case of implementing a modification would be in the case of a global property, `FacebookLikes` which needs to be recorded on each object, such as `Blog`, `Article`, `Image`, `Author` and `News`.
-They do not inherit from one global class, therefore we have no quick means to apply the property to them all.
+They do not inherit from one global class, therefore there is no quick means to apply the property to them all.
 In this case, a modification can be used to add the field to all the objects.

 **Step 1.
 Create Common Interface**